-The Summer of 2022 Six Best Glamping Spots in Maine, New Hampshire, and Massachusetts
+2023’s Six Best Glamping Spots in New Hampshire, Maine, and Massachusetts

 Like some, camping is one of my favorite summertime and fall hobbies.

-With the White Mountains being so close, and other beautiful areas within a two-hour drive, camping in New England is easily accessible and beautiful.
+With the White Mountains being so close, camping in New England is easily accessible and beautiful.

 Like many, sometimes I do not want to sleep on roots, rocks, and damp grass.
 For some, glamping is the best option.